Advanced Hi-Tech Equipment

 An infrared camera is also best for inspecting tile or marble areas

-where a moisture meter can't read behind the surface.
+where a moisture meter can not read behind the surface.
 It can also

 reveal overheated breakers on electrical panels and worn bearings on